dymmond/asyncmq/docs/en/docs/features/schedulers.md

 # Schedulers & Cron Utilities

-Schedulers are the metronomes of AsyncMQ, ensuring your repeatable jobs fire on time—whether it’s every few seconds or according to a cron expression.
-In this guide, we’ll explore:
+Schedulers are the metronomes of AsyncMQ, ensuring your repeatable jobs fire on time—whether it's every few seconds or according to a cron expression.
+In this guide, we'll explore:

 1. **`repeatable_scheduler`**: the async loop that reads your definitions and enqueues due jobs.
 2. **`compute_next_run`**: a handy utility for calculating the next timestamp.